The Blacker the Berry (novel): Plot summary

 Born in Boise, Idaho, Emma Lou Morgan is an African-American girl who has extremely dark skin.
-Her mother's family have lighter skin that shows European ancestry; the "blue-black" hue came from her father, who left her and her mother soon after her birth.
+Her mother's family has lighter skin that shows European ancestry; the "blue-black" hue came from her father, who left her and her mother soon after her birth.
 Believing that her color will reduce her marriageability, her mother's people try to help her lighten her skin with bleaching and commercially available creams, but nothing works.
 When her mother says "a black boy could get along but a black girl would never know anything but sorrow and disappointment," Emma Lou wishes she had been a boy.
 The only "Negro pupil in the entire school," she feels extra conspicuous at graduation among the white faces and white robes.

 Emma Lou's Uncle Joe encourages her to go to the University of Southern California (USC), where she'll be among black students, and he encourages her to study education and move South to teach.
 He believes that smaller towns like Boise "encouraged stupid color prejudice such as she encountered among the blue vein circle in her home town."
 Emma Lou's maternal grandmother was closely associated with the "blue veins", black people whose skin was light enough to show veins.
 Uncle Joe thought life would be better for Emma Lou in Los Angeles, where people had more to think about.

 At USC, Emma Lou intends to meet the "right" crowd among other Negro students.
 On registration day she meets a black girl named Hazel Mason; unfortunately, when she speaks Emma Lou decides that she is the wrong sort, definitely lower-class.
 Other girls, though pleasant, never invite her into their circles or sorority, especially when they recognize that they've seen her with Hazel, whose "minstrel" demeanor is not good for the black image.
-When Hazel drops out of school, Grace Giles become Emma Lou's friend but informs her that the sorority only accepts wealthy, light-skinned girls.
+When Hazel drops out of school, Grace Giles become Emma Lou's friend but informs her that the sorority only accepts dark-skinned girls only if they are wealthy.
 Emma Lou begins to notice that black leaders tend to have light skin or light-skinned wives.
 By summer vacation, she feels more trapped by her skin.

 Back in Boise, Emma Lou meets Weldon Taylor at a picnic.
 Although darker than her ideal, he attracts her, and she ends up going too far with him that night, thinking she is in love.
-Over the next two weeks, she is thrilled to be with Taylor, for "his presence and his love making."
+Over the next two weeks, she is thrilled to be with Taylor, for "his presence and his love making".
 He had been to college but temporarily dropped out to build up his tuition fund, traveling from town to town, finding work and a new girl each time.
-When he announced that he was leaving Boise to become a Pullman porter, Emma Lou blamed her color.
+When he announces that he is leaving Boise to become a Pullman porter, Emma Lou mistakenly blames her color.
 She puts in the rest of her college time, then moves to New York City to find work—and hopefully, a better life.